-This is thought to contribute to stronger, healthier bones.
+Experts believe this contributes to stronger, healthier bones.
 In fact, several studies have shown that vitamin K2 may benefit bone health.

-Summary: Sauerkraut contains vitamin K2, a nutrient that promotes healthier, stronger bones.
+Sauerkraut contains vitamin K2, a nutrient that promotes healthier, stronger bones.

 You can find sauerkraut easily in most supermarkets, but not all types you’ll come across will be the same.